48′ Navigator vs Bayliner 4788 or Meridian 490. plus recent comps.

 - Boat Name:

 I was fortunate that I had the opportunity to visit the Navigator facility in Perris ( this whole area made Mexican border towns look like resorts by comparison) California to actually see how they were constructed as Navigator themselves were rather tight lipped about everything behind their high gates, and locked doors.
 They didn’t do brochures, they didn’t do the internet, they refused to hire public relations people, so there was no magazine reviews.
 Seldom did they let non employees onto the premises.
-They even provided their employees lunch everyday so nobody was coming or going.
-Navigators were a giant unknown in the boating world except there was a rumor that their owner was easily irritated, and hated Brokers.
+They even provided their employees lunch everyday so nobody was coming or going except at the beginning and ending of the day..
+Navigators were a giant unknown in the boating world except there was a rumor (turns out it was true) that their owner was easily irritated, and hated Brokers.
 You would see Navigators on the West Coast, but few on the East.

-Even customers who were having their boat custom built (they would build you a bespoke vessel if you commissioned it) were limited to a certain time on a certain day, for a hour to visit their boat.
-I though came at the behest of a client dangling the promise of a million dollar (plus) cashiers check to become a dealer- IF I liked what I saw, so I was given quite the personal tour by the engineer in charge of the whole facility.
+Even customers who were having their boat custom built (they would build you a bespoke vessel if you commissioned it) were limited to a certain time on a certain day, for exactly one hour to visit their boat.
+I visited at the behest of a client dangling the promise of a million dollar plus cashiers check to become a dealer- IF I liked what I saw, so I was given quite the personal tour by the engineer in charge of the whole facility.
 So I discovered things that few others knew, and I’ll share that information as I review this boat.

 - :LOA: 49’02” Beam: 15′ Draft: 4’05” Height above WL: 16’09” Deadrise: 14 degrees Weight: 39,000lbs